10 Things You Can Do

 Pick One Easy Step to Save the Rainforest

 Sure, governments can create laws to stop deforestation, but what can you do save the rainforest?
 It turns out quite a bit.
 Choose just one thing on this list and start making a difference.
 Over time add more actions and make an ever bigger difference.

 Just say NO

+One way to save the rainforest?
+Avoid Palm Oil.
 Palm oil, found in half of all processed foods in the US, and many common household products is a key contributor to rainforest deforestation!
 Read your food and product labels carefully and refuse to buy products with palm oil or insist on sustainable alternatives.